dulaz41/GrantHub/README.md

 Make sure to:

-✅ Deploy `FungibleToken` and `FlowToken` contracts on your Flow emulator/testnet ✅ Import their correct addresses into this contract
+✅ Deploy `FungibleToken` and `FlowToken` contracts on your Flow emulator/testnet<br>
+✅ Import their correct addresses into this contract<br>
-✅ Deploy GrantHub with an admin account
+✅ Deploy GrantHub with an admin account<br>

 ## 📚 Example Usage